Southeastern Louisiana University: Academics

 Southeastern Louisiana University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award degrees at the Associate, Baccalaureate and Master's levels.
 Southeastern has been accredited by the Southern Association of Colleges and Schools since 1946.

 Southeastern consists of five colleges with 18 academic departments and programs offering over 60 degree programs.

-Southeastern's state-of-the-art Sims Library houses several important collections, including the Morrison Room, the Rayburn Collection, the Pineywoods People Exhibits, and the Center for Regional Studies.
+Southeastern's state-of-the-art Sims Library houses several important collections, including the Morrison Room, the Rayburn Collection, the Pineywoods People Exhibits, and the Center for Southeast Louisiana Studies.
 The Bill Evans archives are housed at the library.

 The campus is also home for the state's sole commemoration of the governorship (1936–1939) of Richard W. Leche (1898–1965).
 It is a large medallion on the north exterior wall of the east side of Strawberry Stadium.

 Southeastern offers nursing curricula in Hammond and Baton Rouge.
 In a consortium with the University of Louisiana at Lafayette Southeastern offers a master of science in nursing.

 Southeastern became a doctoral-granting institution in 2005 with the inauguration of a doctor of education in higher education leadership.

 Southeastern's business programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 The Southeastern Business School is located in Garret Hall.
 Southeastern was the first institution in Louisiana to achieve AACSB's separate and special accreditation in accounting.
 Graduates of both the MBA program and the Executive MBA program are serving widely in education and industry.

 In the aftermath of Tulane University's post-Katrina decision to close several engineering programs including computer engineering, Southeastern received approval from the Louisiana Board of Regents to develop an undergraduate curriculum in engineering technology within the Department of Computer Science & Industrial Technology.